mahadyhasan/mahadyhasan.github.io/_posts/2016-07-23-refactoring-to-java8.md

 {% endhighlight %}

 And guess what?
 We have successfully removed the intermediate collection with the refactoring and therefore reduced the overhead that comes with creating a list.
-This piece of code is also double the faster as the loop version.
+This piece of code is also twice as fast as the loop version.

 ## 5. Conclusions